Open-Systems-Pharmacology/developer-docs/PKSim-DataBase/DB.md

 Boolean values are always represented as **integers restricted to {0, 1}**.

-:grey_exclamation: Before renaming or removing basic entities (parameters, containers, observers): you should always check if the modified entity is explicitly used by its name in PK-Sim.
+:grey_exclamation: Before renaming or removing basic entities (parameters, containers, observers): you should always **check if the modified entity is explicitly used by its name in PK-Sim or in the OSPSuite.Core**.
 If so, further code changes are required to reflect the database change!
 In some cases, the database objects that appear to be unused (when looking only at the database) are actually used in PK-Sim to create objects on the fly.

 # Overview diagrams